-Kim has experience of obtaining worldwide freezing orders and other ancillary relief, with a particular focus on matters involving allegations of fraud.
-She also acts for clients in relation to cross-border investigations involving both UK and foreign regulators.
+Kim has experience of obtaining worldwide freezing orders and other ancillary relief, with a focus on matters involving allegations of fraud.
+She has particular experience of sports, TMT and M&A-related disputes, and also acts for clients in relation to cross-border investigations involving both UK and foreign regulators.

 During her time at Freshfields, Kim has spent time on secondment to the firm's Moscow office, and to the English High Court as a Judicial Assistant in the Chancery Division.

 Advising on various contentious aspects of a receivership worth over US$6 billion, involving disputes against multiple parties in the English High Court as well as in numerous off-shore jurisdictions.